Andyuks/TMA_SIPSENTINEL/README.md

 # TMA_SIPSENTINEL
 Ths repository contains the code implemented for the SipSentinel program of the TMA subject.

+## Structure
+- Demo folder: contains the python script for training the ML model and performing threat detection.

+- Discarded lines of work folder: contains discarded approaches for addressing the issue at hand.

-## Prerequisites
+## Training prerequisites
-Before training the model, download the attack datasets from: 'VoIP Enterprise - Attack Dataset.html'
+Before training the model, download the required attack datasets from

 ## Execution
 In order to try it, execute the following command inside the Demo folder: